Nigeria entry requirements for Belgium passport holders

 Proof of accommodation

 Carry a printed hotel reservation or a letter of invitation from your host in Nigeria.
-Officers sometimes ask where you are staying, and having a booking ready avoids delays.Recommended
+Immigration may ask where you're staying, especially if you're arriving without a pre-booked hotel.
+A simple booking confirmation is enough.Recommended

 Proof of funds